glaucia86/fullstack-app-react-aswa-azure-functions/tutorial/en-us/11-session.md

-# Domain Layer - Implementing Value Objects
+# Session 11: Domain Layer - Implementing Value Objects

 In this session, we will start implementing the domain layer of our application.
 We will adopt the software architecture pattern known as **[Clean Architecture](https://blog.cleancoder.com/uncle-bob/2011/11/22/Clean-Architecture.html)** and include concepts from **[SOLID](https://en.wikipedia.org/wiki/SOLID)**.